ajsmth/react-native-pager/README.md

-minIndex?: number; - minimum index to swipe to (default 0) maxIndex?: number; - maximum index to swipe to (default children.length - 1) adjacentChildOffset?: number; - the number of children adjacent to the activeIndex to render style?: ViewStyle; - container style for the pager animatedValue?: Animated.Value<number>; - total translation value of the pager animatedIndex?: Animated.Value<number>; - activeIndex as an animated value e.g intermediate values type?: 'horizontal' | 'vertical'; - target horizontal swipes or vertical swipes
+minIndex?: number; - minimum index to swipe to (default 0) maxIndex?: number; - maximum index to swipe to (default children.length - 1) adjacentChildOffset?: number; - the number of children adjacent to the activeIndex to render style?: ViewStyle; - style for pages containerStyle?: ViewStyle - style for pan handler container animatedValue?: Animated.Value<number>; - total translation value of the pager animatedIndex?: Animated.Value<number>; - activeIndex as an animated value e.g intermediate values type?: 'horizontal' | 'vertical'; - target horizontal swipes or vertical swipes